 Despite this, you can still enjoy a nice, seasonal drink this fall!
 If you absolutely must have your Pumpkin Spice Latte this year, try making it at home using this healthy recipe from EatingBirdFood.
 This recipe can be made vegan, cuts out a lot of the fat from a normal PSL and won’t cost you $5.00 a drink.
 SuperheroYou has plenty of homemade recipes that put traditional coffee shops to shame.
 Find a whole list of do-it-yourself fall drinks here.

 If you are in a rush and need to get your coffee to go, there are a few simple ideas of drink swaps you can make to reduce your calorie and sugar intake.
 Instead of a Pumpkin Spice Latte you can order a Caffé Misto.
 This drink will still provide a nice burst of cinnamon, but it will cut out almost 75% of the calories.
 Another option is to ditch the White Chocolate Mocha for a Skinny Vanilla Latte.
 This swap will take you from 470 calories to 120 calories.
 For more Starbucks swaps, check out this PopSugar article.

 Taking care of yourself doesn’t mean you have to forego all of the perks of the season.
 With a few simple changes, you can still enjoy all fall has to offer while still keeping your waistline in check.

-For more health tips, follow us on Facebook!
-Laredo Emergency Room is open 24 hours a day, 7 days a week, 365 days a year.
+For more helpful health tips, follow us on Facebook!
+Laredo Emergency Room is open 24 hours a day, 7 days a week.